 - Rest your hands or forearms on your knees all the way along to help keep your balance and your backside dry.

 To clean up you’ll need to use water, which you’ll find as either a bucket or a spray hose.

-- With a spray hose, grab the hose with your right hand and turn on the faucet to a low flow.
-Spray closely and gently to avoid baptizing yourself, the floor and the nearby walls.
+- When using a spray hose, grab it with your right hand and turn on the faucet to a low flow.
+Full force hurts.

 - Squeegee off any excess water with your left hand.